AltynbekAnarbekovTR/react-typing/Readme.md

 At the start of the app you can:

-- choose a language of text you want to type.
+- select the language of the text you want to type.
-- choose how large text will be
+- select text size

 While typing: